 which check spatial relations didn't consider the actual shape of an object,

-instead they operates only on their bounding rectangles.
+instead they operate only on their bounding rectangles.
 These legacy functions

-ST_' prefix, in accordance with the last OpenGIS requirements.
+ST_' prefix, in accordance with the latest OpenGIS requirements.
 Also,

 operations over geometry features were added.